-- Assignment 25% of final grade (set and marked by SQA) - Question Paper 75% of final grade (set and marked by SQA) HOMEWORK Learners will be expected to spend a minimum of 2 hours per week on homework which will consist of background reading and research, as well as written work on various past paper questions and tests.
+- Assignment Extended piece of writing.
+25% of final grade (set and marked by SQA) - Question Paper 2 hour exam.
+75% of final grade (set and marked by SQA) HOMEWORK Learners will be expected to spend a minimum of 2 hours per week on homework which will consist of background reading and research, as well as written work on various past paper questions and tests.
 CAREER INFORMATION This course has been introduced to develop employability and enterprise skills valued by industry, commerce and higher education.
 These include problem solving, communication, numeracy, ICT and working with others.
-COURSE: PC Passport FACULTY: Technology LEVEL: National Progress Award DEPT: Business Education Levels 4/5 RECOMMENDED ENTRY LEVELS No previous experience required COURSE DESCRIPTION PC Passport is designed for anyone who wants to develop or improve their IT skills.
-As it exists at three levels, most pupils will find a level to suit their IT needs.
-PC Passport is particularly suitable for - pupils who want to gain vocational skills. - Pre-university students who want a short IT Course prior to commencing university.
-It is a suite of IT user qualifications available at three levels.
+COURSE: PC Passport with optional Business FACULTY: Technology LEVEL: National Progress Award Levels 4/5 DEPT: Business Education COURSE DESCRIPTION PC Passport is designed for anyone who wants to develop or improve their IT skills, most pupils will find a level to suit their IT needs.
+PC Passport is particularly suitable for pupils who want to gain vocational skills.
+It is a suite of IT user qualifications available at two levels.
 The Beginner Course is ideal for the absolute novice.
 No prior experience is required for this level and the component Units are very straightforward.
 (SCQF level 4) The Intermediate Course is designed for the 'competent user' and focuses on the key skills required in the modern workplace.
-(SCQF level 5) The Advanced Course is designed for IT experts - those individuals who others come to for help.
-(SCQF level 6) ASSESSMENT
+(SCQF level 5) Pupils will also have the option to try two Business Management Units; Understanding Business, and Marketing and Operations.
+This gives the opportunity to also complete the Business and IT National Progress Award Level 5.
+ASSESSMENT

-There are no exams in PC Passport.
+There are no exams in PC Passport with Business.
 Knowledge and understanding are assessed using objective questions; practical skills are assessed through observation and/or practical exercises.
-PC Passport combines the best features of existing qualifications and adds some new ones to make it very effective and easy to use.
-HOMEWORK Homework will be set on a regular basis and consist of additional practice in the use of particular IT skills.
+PC Passport with Business combines the best features of existing qualifications and adds some new ones to make it very effective and easy to use.
+HOMEWORK Homework will be set on a regular basis and consist of additional practice in the use of particular IT skills and background reading and research of Business topics.
 CAREER INFORMATION On successful completion of the NPA, it is envisaged that employment could be gained in the administration sector.